Nanny’s Guide to choosing the right toys for the right age

 They also love listening to stories, so buy them storybooks.
 They will engage the story as you read to them.

 The act of creation makes children happy.
-Surprise them with a set of pencils, crayons or modeling clay.
+Surprise them with a set of pencils, crayons or play-doh.
 Never forget to praise and encourage the little artist, as it is crucial in the development of self-expression and confidence.

 Aside from giving children a lot of fun and excitement, outdoor toys are also highly beneficial for a child’s development.
 Playing with sandbox toys or simple ball games gives them the opportunity to make new friends and improve motor skills.